HJBerwick/HJBerwick.github.io/_posts/2024-05-29-cnn-fruit-classification.md

 #### Test Set Classification Accuracy

 Our baseline network achieved a **75% Classification Accuracy** on the test set, and our network with Dropout applied achieved **85%**.
-With the addition of Image Augmentation we saw both a reduction in overfitting, and an increased *validation set* accuracy.
+With the addition of Image Augmentation, we saw both a reduction in overfitting, and an increased *validation set* accuracy.
 On the test set, we again see an increase vs the baseline and Dropout, with a **93% Classification Accuracy**.

 <br>